-- 1. Dr. J's Office Hours (Sisler 329): These are displayed on Sakai and will be presented in class.
-I'm the source...Why go anywhere else? - 2.
+- 1. Dr. J's Office Hours (TBA): These are displayed on Sakai and will be presented in class.
+I'm the source...Why go anywhere else?
+Spend 1 hour with me (make it like a discussion section) and I will save you 3 hours on your own.
+Now that is smart! - 2.
 UGTAs (Flint 254): I will have more than 10 undergraduate teaching assistants assigned to this class.
 These are all high-performing past students of mine who know the "ins-and-outs" of the course and me.
-They have done it...They know! - 3.
+They have done it...
+They know! - 3.
 Supplemental Instruction (TBA): A free service provided by the Broward Teaching Center.
 This will be conducted by a former standout student and UGTA and he will be making an announcement in class once the schedule is determined.
 He is so good he gets paid....but it is FREE for you! - 4.
 Organic Chemistry Learning Center (OCLC Flint 258): Graduate teaching assistants will be basically available Monday through Friday, 9:00 AM 4:00 PM.
 A specific schedule of who will be running the sessions will be posted on our Sakai site when they become available.